pa2si/tortuga-storytelling/README.md

-v 1.0.32
+v 1.0.33

 What's new:

-- Auftragsverarbeitung added to Privacy section
+- share button is now only copy to clipboard on desktop

 Done: